 We compete with larger, more established companies such as Amazon, Facebook (including Instagram), Google, Snap and Twitter, which provide their users with a variety of online products, services, content and advertising offerings, including web search engines, social networks and other means of discovering, using or acquiring goods and services.
 Many of these competitors have longer operating histories, significantly greater financial, technical, marketing and other resources and larger user bases than we do.
 These competitors also have access to larger volumes of data and platforms that are used on a more frequent basis than ours, which may enable them to better understand their user base and develop and deliver more relevant content.
 Our competitors have previously and may continue to develop technology, products, services or interfaces that are similar to our existing and future products quickly and at scale, or that achieve greater market acceptance than our products.
 Some of our competitors also operate existing products that have significant market power in certain market sectors and could use that market power to advance their own products or services that compete with ours.
 For example, Amazon, Google and Snap have introduced shopping platforms, each with camera search functionality, Google has developed a series of features on Google Image Search that are similar to those of our service, including shoppable ads and a version of boards, called "Collections," and Instagram and other platforms allow users to bookmark and save images and other content and create collections.
 These competitors may engage in more extensive research and development efforts and undertake more extensive marketing campaigns, which may allow them to build larger, more engaged user bases than we have.
 Also, some of our existing or potential competitors operate products or services from which we currently derive substantial value, and those competitors could reduce or eliminate the value we receive.
 See "-We depend in part on internet search engines to direct traffic and refer new users to our service.
-If search engines' methodologies and policies are modified or enforced in ways we do not anticipate, or if our search results page rankings decline for other reasons, traffic to our service or user growth, retention or engagement could decline, any of which could harm our business, revenue and financial results" and "-We allow users to access our service through third-party single sign-on tools.
-If these third parties discontinue these tools or experience a breach or outage in their platform, user growth or engagement could decline, and our business, revenue and financial results could be harmed."
+If search engines' methodologies and policies are modified or enforced in ways we do not anticipate, or if our search results page rankings decline for other reasons, traffic to our service or user growth, retention or engagement could decline, any of which could harm our business, revenue and financial results" and "-We allow users to authenticate with our service through third-party single login providers (such as Facebook Login or Google Sign-in).
+If these third parties discontinue these tools or experience a breach or outage in their platform or web browser developers make changes that restrict use of these tools, user growth or engagement could decline, and our business, revenue and financial results could be harmed."